Recruitment Risk Index findings

 The current, cautious approach to the practice, led by poor reference checking methods, is a key cause for the hypocrisy we’re seeing.

-This not only impacts the performance of individual organizations but could have a long-term effect on the strength of the Canadian talent pool.
+This not only impacts the performance of individual organisations but could have a long-term effect on the strength of the Canadian talent pool.
 We have a duty as HR and recruitment professionals to ensure that the right people are employed for the right roles, and good reference checking is critical to making it happen.

 It’s clear that this crucial step of the recruitment process is losing its value.
 Instead, the industry is relying on gut feelings and trust in the candidate and referee to make the final hiring decisions.